crowdsecurity/crowdsec/docs/v1.X/docs/references/crowdsec-config.md

 #### `simulation_path`
 > string

-The path to the {{v1X.simulation.htmlname}} configuration
+The path to the {{v1X.simulation.htmlname}} configuration.

 #### `hub_dir`
 > string

-The directory where `cscli` will store parsers, scenarios, collections and such
+The directory where `cscli` will store parsers, scenarios, collections and such.

 #### `index_path`
 > string

-Tath to the `.index.json` file downloaded by `cscli` to know the list of available configurations
+Tath to the `.index.json` file downloaded by `cscli` to know the list of available configurations.

 ### `crowdsec_service`